 You can be very candid with your guests: Tell them which ordering methods are best for your business financially, and ask that they use those.
-If you have your own delivery system built out for your restaurant, encourage your loyal customers to order from there instead of using apps.
+If you have your own delivery system built out for your restaurant, encourage your loyal customers to order from there instead of using third-party apps.

 Limit Your Menu to Profitable, Travel-Friendly Items

 There’s a good chance you’re operating with reduced staff right now, so it’s important to pare down your menu to your most profitable, most delivery-friendly items only.
-This will help reduce your inventory costs significantly, and will make things easier for your cooks.
+This will help reduce your inventory costs significantly and will make things easier for your cooks.
 Consolidation is key here: try and make sure each ingredient you buy is used in more than one menu item.

 Having a short, consolidated menu will also make it much easier for you if you’re putting together an online ordering system for the first time, whether it’s on an app or on your website.